aospapp/aosp/external/autotest/docs/loading-autotest-extension-on-device.md

 ## Prerequisites

-You need a device running a Chrome OS test image and a Chromium OS checkout.
+You need a device running a ChromeOS test image and a Chromium OS checkout.
 To load a test image on your device follow [these steps] from the Simple Chrome guide.
 To grab a checkout of Chromium OS follow the [OS Developer Guide].